-PREM stands for Patient Reported Experience Measure.
-The Kidney PREM is an annual survey of UK kidney patients that aims to:
+PREM stands for Patient Reported Experience Measures, and it is an annual, national survey of UK kidney patients that aims to:

 - Help renal unit teams understand how patients feel about their experience of care

 - Show where improvement can be made from a patient perspective